-Samsung Galaxy Light and LTE Mobile HotSpot Pro announced for T-MobileAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Light and LTE Mobile HotSpot Pro announced for T-MobileAlex Wagner - Editorial Director of News and Content

 T-Mobile today took the wraps off of a pair of Samsung devices that will be joining its 4G LTE lineup.
 First up is the Samsung Galaxy Light, an Android 4.2.2 smartphone that packs a 4-inch 800x480 display, 1.4GHz quad-core Samsung processor and 8GB of built-in storage that can be supplemented with a microSD card.
 There's a 5-megapixel camera on the Galaxy Light's backside and a VGA shooter around front, and sandwiched in between those cameras is 1GB RAM, NFC, HD Voice support and an 1800mAh battery.
 Expect to see the Galaxy Light on T-Mobile's magenta shelves sometime "in the coming weeks."